microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/programcontrol-delete.md

 |Delegated (personal Microsoft account) | Not supported. |
 |Application                            |  `ProgramControl.ReadWrite.All`.  |

-The signed in user or service principal must also be in a directory role which permits them to delete a `programControl`.
+The signed in user must also be in a directory role which permits them to delete a `programControl`.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->